woodRock/fishy-business/docs/source/literature.rst

     * Mechanisms for in-context learning (ICL) are unclear
     * Paradigm for training-free learning.
     * In-context, learn a new task when presented with a demonstration, without any further optimiztion.
+    * Few-shot ICL is possible with a large enough corpus of text and sufficient model complexity.
+    * ICL is where a language model can learn a task from a few examples without any further fine-tuning.
+    * Tasks are often specified in the text, e.g. a textbook may contain word problems with answers.
+    * A task-specific language model can be conditioned to perform a certain task, for example answering word problems.
+    * Arbitrary tasks could be learnt by scaling up models and training on a very large corpus - more data and parameters improves task-agnostic performance.
+    * While the mechanisms of in context-learning `(Dong 2022) <dong2022survey>` are a mystery, :ref:`(Brown 2020) <brown2020language>` shows that scaling up language models improves task-agnostic few-shot performance.
+    * ICL is an "emergent property" of LLMs (airquotes as term is controversial)

 Related:
     * OpenAI GPT-3